lxc/incus/doc/howto/initialize.md

 (initialize)=
-# How to initialize LXD
+# How to initialize Incus

-Before you can create a LXD instance, you must configure and initialize LXD.
+Before you can create a Incus instance, you must configure and initialize Incus.

 ## Interactive configuration